-Also, a member with a minimum of 10 years of TRS service may provide upon death a surviving spouse with an actuarially equivalent annuity.
+Also, an active, contributing member with a minimum of 10 years of TRS service may provide upon death a surviving spouse with an actuarially equivalent annuity.
 This annuity would become available to the surviving spouse at the time the member would have become eligible for retirement.
 Monthly payments are guaranteed for a surviving spouse’s life with eligibility ceasing upon remarriage.
 Surviving spouses selecting this benefit may receive monthly survivor benefits of $180 or $240 while waiting to qualify for the annuity benefits provided they do not remarry before eligibility conditions are met.

 A surviving spouse may be eligible for these benefits only if the member designated the spouse as his or her primary beneficiary.